Disclosure of payments made to HCPs in Ireland

 Our disclosures for Ireland

-The link below will take you to our disclosures for Ireland in line with the EFPIA code and the Irish Pharmaceutical Healthcare Association (IPHA) code, that we are making through IPHA.
+The link below will take you to our disclosures for Ireland for 2019 in line with the EFPIA code and Irish Pharmaceutical Healthcare Association (IPHA) code, that we are making through IPHA.

-Media enquiries: Please contact Jacinta Collins, Communications Director, GSK Ireland.
+Media enquiries: Please contact Niamh Mullen, Communications and Government Affairs Manager GSK Pharma Ireland